diagridio/catalyst-quickstarts/pubsub/java/README.md

 -->

-Install the dependencies and set up your local Catalyst development environment by running the following :
+Install the dependencies and set up your local Catalyst development environment by running the following:

 ```sh
 chmod +x scaffold.sh